AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-ingress.md

 # Step 4: Ingress data

-Ingress data into your AVEVA Data Hub tenant using one of two options, or both:
+Ingress data into your AVEVA Data Hub tenant using any of the following options.

 ## Option A: Collect data from PI Server

-**Prerequisite:** You must have a PI Server installed and configured.
+Transfer on-premises PI data and Asset Framework (AF) data into AVEVA Data Hub via a PI to Data Hub Agent.

 1. <xref:install-agent>

-2. <xref:pi-to-ocs-utility>
+1. <xref:pi-to-ocs-utility>

-3. <xref:create-transfer>
+1. <xref:create-transfer>

 ## Option B: Collect data directly from edge devices